linhaowei1/NLPDL-2025Fall/hw3_posttrain/README.md

 2. Agentic Refinement

 This is where the real discovery begins.
-Treat the evaluator as a tool in an agentic loop (similar to the method in the paper you were given, [arXiv:2507.15855]).
+Treat the evaluator as a tool in an agentic loop (similar to the method in the paper [arXiv:2507.15855]).

 - **Step 1: Generate.** Prompt the LLM to generate a Python script with a candidate set `points`.